 THE GRAPPA RISERVA

-The new generation of the Nardini family, Bortolo, Horace and Mario, introduced an important innovation: Grappa Riserva, "Aged in oak casks in the manner of cognac".
+The new generation of the Nardini family, Bortolo, Orazio and Mario, introduced an important innovation: Grappa Riserva, "Aged in oak casks in the manner of cognac".
 Nardini Grappa Riserva was born.

 After World War I, the Nardini family introduced another novelty in the distillation process, the technique of double rectification.
 This operation ensures superior purity to the product because it allows a more precise selection of alcohols, thus improving the quality of the final result.